DominicSimpson/portfolio/learnings/http.md

 ## 4. Use the fetch method to make HTTP requests and receive responses

-The above-mentioned fetchData JS file used the fetch method to get responses from our two APIs.
+The above-mentioned fetchData JS file used the fetch method to make a HTTP request from our two APIs.
+When that promise was fullfilled it was returned, and its handling was deferred to the next .then handler.

 ![screenshot(1)](https://user-images.githubusercontent.com/52511353/205120422-a4dd07c9-1a5e-4813-8197-a1cb2f6695c0.png)